My major research areas of interest are as follows:

 Architectures and Technologies for the Future Internet

-Since leaving BT Research in 2009, I have been focusing on Internet architecture related issues during my work at Cambridge University.
-The activities are a mix of technical but also community-related work.
+Since leaving BT Research in 2009, I focussed on Internet architecture related issues during my work at Cambridge University.
+The activities were a mix of technical but also community-related work.

 Seamless and Context-aware Services